-Queen joined our Mentoring Women in Business programme as a mentee in 2014, matched with mentor Shanda.
+Queen joined our Mentoring Women in Business programme as a mentee in 2014, matched with mentor Shawna.
 Having finished the programme, they reflect on their journey together.

 South Africa and the USA